 No, all of our products are GMO-free.

 Our products are not currently organic.
-The truth is we would have to raise prices considerably to use all organic ingredients, and our goal is to make plant-based meats and cheeses that are accessible.
+The truth is we would have to raise prices considerably to use all-organic ingredients, and our goal is to make plant-based meats and cheeses that are accessible.
 We focus on using fresh produce and locally-sourced ingredients, where possible, for our spices and flours.
-We do us organic wheat flour and organic wheat flakes.
+We do use organic wheat flour and organic wheat flakes.

 Every region and retailer is different.
-We do our very best to update this store locator with the best information we have, but please call ahead if you are making a special trip to find Field Roast products in a certain store.
+We do our very best to update the store locator with the latest information we have, but please call ahead if you are making a special trip to find Field Roast products in a certain store.

 Field Roast plant-based meat products can be kept frozen for up to one year; once thawed, they are good for about 65 days.
 Many stores are responsible for adding a “use by” date once they are stocked.
 If you purchase them in the refrigerated section of your grocery store, you may extend their freshness by refreezing them until you are ready to use them.

 Chao Slices must be kept refrigerated, and should never be frozen.
 Each package has a “use by” date printed on the packaging.

 Field Roast sausages don’t have any casings in a traditional sense.
 The vital wheat gluten is strong enough to hold the sausage together.
 We do link our sausages into a food-grade, BPA-free plastic barrier casing, which must be removed before preparing or eating the product.